chrisb2244/2D-AMR-OFlib/README.md

 Acknowledgements :

 	Vincent Rivola (vinz @ cfd-online forums) - for sending a 2D damBreak with obstacle case to test.
-	James Carow - for presenting the same error as VR and alerting me to possible version dependency (Currently unresolved)
+	James Carow - for presenting the same error as VR and alerting me to possible version dependency (Fixed for OF > 2.x.y, needs slightly more work for OF-1.x.y)

 Library set based on dynamicRefineFvMesh and the libdynamicfvmesh.so for OpenFOAM to allow 2D AMR